ParadigmMC/mc-modpack-kit/README.md

 4. **Release Please Pull Requests:**

+   **Repository Commit Convention**

+   > Note: the Release Pull Request don't generate without using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification styled commits/PRs

+   This template and workflows follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for structuring its commit messages.
+This convention helps maintain a clear and standardized format for commit messages, making it easier to understand the purpose and impact of changes.
+You can enforce this on your project just by using [semantic PRs](https://github.com/apps/semantic-prs).

    The workflow automatically handles releases using the Release Please GitHub Action.
 To trigger a new release, create a pull request (PR) that updates the `CHANGELOG.md` file with the changes for the new release.
 Once the PR is merged into the `main` branch, the workflow will automatically generate a new release based on the PR's changes.

 5. **Update Workflow:**